solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

     ![Publish all is highlighted.](media/publish-all-1.png "Publish all")

+> **Important:** if your earlier pipeline run failed due to experiencing capacity-related issues and you were required to skip ahead to a fallback task, you will need to skip ahead again.
+The next task and the exercise that follows depend on your ability to successfully run your pipeline.
+If you cannot successfully run your pipeline, **skip ahead** to **Exercise 4b (fallback)** to see a successful outcome.

 ### Task 3: Trigger, monitor, and analyze the user profile data pipeline

-Since there are more than 1,000 records that the user profile pipeline will import, we want to trigger a full pipeline run rather than simply debugging.

 1. Select **Add trigger** and select **Trigger now** in the toolbar at the top of the pipeline canvas.